alvablot/alvablot/README.md

 # Hello there! 👋

 <div>I'm Petter Karlsson</div>
-At the moment, all my focus is on becoming as good as possible at web development and am now looking for an LIA internship for the spring (30/1 – 7/7) 2023.
+At the moment, all my focus is on becoming as good as possible at web development and currently looking for an LIA internship for the spring (30/1 – 7/7) 2023.

 #
 <div>